Taxation of international executives

-All income tax information is summarized by KPMG & Associados – SROC, SA, based on the Portuguese Personal Income Tax Code, enacted in 1989, updated as of January 2015 according to the Portuguese Personal Income Tax Reform.
+All income tax information is summarized by KPMG & Associados – SROC, SA, based on the Portuguese Personal Income Tax Code, enacted in 1989, updated as of January 2015 according to the Portuguese Personal Income Tax Reform as well as the 2018 State Budget Law, which updates the additional surcharge up to 3,21 percent.

-The Portuguese annual personal income tax return should be filed with the tax authorities, in paper or filed through the Internet, within the following deadlines:
+The Portuguese annual personal income tax return should be filed with the tax authorities, through the Internet, within 1 April to 31 May – regardless of the type of income received in the previous year.

-In the situations where the taxpayer is entitled to a tax credit in Portugal (to eliminate international double taxation) on the foreign source income received, and the information on the final tax due is not available within the previous deadlines.
-However, in the country of the source of the income, the tax return may be filed up to 31 December.
+In the situations where the taxpayer is entitled to a tax credit in Portugal (to eliminate international double taxation) on the foreign source income received, and the information on the final tax due is not available within the previous deadline, the tax return may be filed up to 31 December.
+In order to apply for this extension, the taxpayer must file a specific form with the tax authorities until May 31st.

 The Portuguese fiscal year for individuals is the calendar year.
-Portuguese residents - either for the full year or part-year residents - are required to file an annual tax return between 15 March and 16 May each year, as per information provided previously.
+Portuguese residents - either for the full year or part-year residents - are required to file an annual tax return between 1 April and 31 May each year.

 As of 1 January 2015, the general rule is that married couples are taxed separately, and the personal income tax due will be assessed individually.
 However, both married couples and living together couples have the option to be taxed jointly.
 In this last case, if one spouse is resident only for part of the year, he/she must report the income received until the last day of staying in Portugal, whereas the resident spouse may file a tax return (only including his/her personal income received) separately, regarding the whole year.